 No matter what role you take on, volunteering for the hospice will mean you’ll be helping to support local people affected by life-limiting illnesses.

-Although many of our volunteers are in our shops or our warehouse, helping us to raise much-needed funds to provide our care and support, we do also have some voluntary roles within the hospice.
+Although many of our volunteers are in our shops or our warehouse, helping us to raise much-needed funds to provide our care and support, we also have a number of diverse voluntary roles within the hospice.

 At our headquarters in Jackson-Barstow House, we take pride in providing a warm, welcoming environment.
 Helpful volunteers greet visitors and patients at reception, answer queries over the phone, arrange flowers, help keep common areas tidy and more.
 We also have a team of companions and other bereavement or chaplaincy volunteers, who undergo special training to provide emotional support to patients and their loved ones.